lepton01/ZernikeApprox.jl/README.md

 ## Instructions

 To install use Julia's Pkg manager, access it by typing `]` on your environment's REPL and then type `add ZernikeApprox`, or alternatively type in your script `using Pkg; Pkg.add("ZernikeApprox")`.
+Then simply command `using ZernikeApprox` in your script.

 ## Recursion